The Mechanics of Hip Dysplasia

 The treatment options for hip dysplasia can vary depending on the severity of your dog's condition.
 Your veterinarian may suggest making simple changes in your dog's lifestyle, such as diet and exercise.
 Alternatively, they may recommend more intensive treatments, such as pain medication or orthopedic surgery.

-The Types of Hip Dysplasia Surgery
+The Types of Hip Dysplasia Surgery for Dogs

 Femoral Head Ostectomy (FHO)